There's no time to be angry. I'd rather be angry than scared but I still have to get out.

 "Ow?" he sits back a little, holding his arm to his shoulder.
 I pick up the torch and use it to get a good look at him, although I have to point it off to one side to keep from blinding either of us.
 I draw a complete blank for a second.
 I know this man.
 I've known him for a long time.
 I just didn't know he was here.
 We're both lucky, but he's always been lucky.
 Blessed as my mother used to say, and it's only fair.
 He needs that luck to balance everything else out.

 He doesn't recognise me, but he's really looking.
 It's hard to forget him though.
 He's ridiculously well put together.
 If I didn't know better I would suspect someone had been playing with a chemistry set to make him.
-He's blond, with that hair cut that always seems to get in the way but could never be any other style.
+He's blond, with that hair cut that isn't really cut at all and always seems to get in the way but could never be any other style.
 He has eyes the kind of blue you get on a child and sometimes he gives you that same clueless stare.

 "Dr McCallum."
 I've never called him that, so I have no idea why I do it now.
-He'll tolerate 'doctor' from his patients but he pulls faces when you use his proper name.
-He's been training to be a doctor since he was about ten or something, but he won't have any of it.
-The number of times he's refused to turn when you call him McCallum – but then again he's not exactly the universe's most observant person, so it might not be refusal.
+He'll tolerate 'doctor' from his patients but he pulls faces when I use his proper name.
+The number of times he's refused to turn when you call him McCallum – but then again he's not exactly the universe's most observant person, so it might not always be denial.

-Just as I expect he makes that face at me for calling him McCallum and I can see the gears turning while he tries to figure out who I am.
+Just as I expect he scowled like a toddler for calling him McCallum and I can see the gears turning while he tries to figure out who I am.
 I also see that he's lost some colour, more than the little blue-white torchlight takes away.

 "Are you alright?"
 It's the most idiotic question in the world.
 I wonder if the ground shook hard enough to separate my brain from my lips since I keep blurting this rubbish out.
 Why would he be alright?
 We’ve both had a hospital dropped on us.